DavisSolomon/Stream-Deck-Wallpaper-Engine/README.md

 🛠️ SETUP INSTRUCTIONS
 ---------------------------

-1️⃣ STEP 1: Edit the config.txt File
+1️⃣ STEP 1: Edit the config.json File

-Inside the folder you received, there is a file called: config.txt
+Inside the folder you received, there is a file called: config.json

 Open it and change the first line to your **Wallpaper Engine executable path**.